 Getting to Hiroshima

 It takes 5 hours to travel from Tokyo Station to Hiroshima Station with a transfer of trains at Shin-Osaka station.
-I highly recommend that you you purchase a Japan Rail Pass (only available outside Japan).
+I highly recommend that you purchase a Japan Rail Pass (only available outside Japan).
 Available in durations of 7, 14 and 21 days, it’s a cost-effective way to travel around the country using JR train network.
 The passes can be used on all JR trains (excluding the superfast Nozomi trains) and JR ferries.

 There are two classes, Green (First class) and Ordinary.
 We purchased Ordinary tickets and found them to be excellent.
 Kids 6 and under travel free on the trains.
 In 3 weeks travelling around Japan, we never once reserved a journey on the Shinkansen.
 Instead, we would arrive at the station and line up at the unreserved carriage area of the platform.
-This is ideal when you are traveling with children as you never have to stress about missing a train.
+This is ideal when you are travelling with children as you never have to stress about missing a train.

 Make sure you bookmark the website Hyperdia as it contains train schedules and is indispensable in planning your trip.